10th Value Thickness (TVT)

 10th value thickness (TVT), sometimes known as 10th value layer (TVL) is used in simple radiation shielding calculations.
 Sometimes TVT is all you need, whereas more complex shielding problems may need computer codes (e.g. MCNP) to optimise the shielding.

-Simply stated, the TVT is the thickness of a radiation shield that will reduce radiation dose rate to 1/10 of the original non shielded value.
+Simply stated, the TVT is the thickness of a radiation shield that will reduce radiation gamma / x-ray dose rate (or dose) to 1/10 of the of the pre-shielded value.
 There are a number of factors that will potentially interfere with this approach, but TVT is still a good approximation in many cases.
 In order to use a TVT you need to know the following:

 - For x-ray (photon) beams you need to know the energy (e.g. kV / MV) and the shielding material of choice (e.g. lead, concrete of specified density, steel etc).

-- For radioactive materials you need to know the radioactive material for consideration (e.g. Cs-137, Co-60, F-18) and the shielding material of choice (as above).
+- For radioactive materials you need to know the radioactive material for consideration (e.g. Cs-137, Co-60, F-18) and the shielding material of choice.

 For either of the above you need a reliable data source - we will not reference them here, but some are available elsewhere on our site.
 Ionactive also has a soon to be released radiation protection calculator which will feature TVT values we have quality assured.
-Note that the TVT does NOT apply to alpha or beta radiation.
+Note that the TVT does NOT apply to alpha or beta radiation or neutrons (although a similar process can be used with neutrons in certain cases).

 Examples of TVT are as follows: